Approx. duration: 24 months

 Course Summary:

-The broad purpose of this occupation is to manipulate wood-based materials and related products to fabricate and set up building elements.
-This commonly includes moulding and cutting materials, installing final products such as partitions, doors, staircases, window frames, mouldings, timber flooring, and assembling structural elements like floor joists and roofs.
-All tasks must be executed safely, employing suitable tools, and meeting specified quality standards.
+The main goal of this occupation is to work with wood-based materials and related products to create and install building components.
+This typically involves shaping and cutting materials, installing final elements such as partitions, doors, staircases, window frames, mouldings, and timber flooring, as well as assembling structural parts like floor joists and roofs.
+All tasks must be carried out safely, using the proper tools, and adhering to required quality standards.

 Site Carpenter